ivtpz/interview-questions/README.md

 * In the MVC design pattern what's M stands for?
 * Explain the difference between layout painting and compositing.
 * Traditionally why has it been better to serve site assets from multiple domains?
+* What is the difference between display: none and visibility: hidden?
+* What are some ways to make a page SEO friendly
+* What is the difference between document load and document ready?
+* Describe the MVC pattern

 ## Testing Questions